Myinmoletkat Taung

-Myinmoletkat Taung is the highest mountain in Myanmar Tanintharyi Region.
-Located on the Bilauktaung, Tenasserim Hills, Burma.
+Myinmoletkat Taung is the highest mountain in Tanintharyi Region, Myanmar.
+It is located on the Bilauktaung, Tenasserim Hills.

 Geography

 It is located in the Tanintharyi Region, 15 km to the southeast of Myinmoletkat village, 42 km west from the border with Thailand.

 With a height of 2072 m and a prominence of 1857 m, Myinmoletkat Taung is one of the ultra prominent peaks of Southeast Asia.